aristanetworks/go-openssl-fips/README.md

 )

 func main() {
-	// Create an fipstls.Dialer with the custom context fipsdialer := &fipstls.Dialer{Ctx: fipstls.NewCtx(fipstls.WithCaFile("/path/to/cert.pem"))}
+	// Create an fipstls.Dialer with the configured context fipsdialer := fipstls.NewDialer(fipstls.NewCtx(fipstls.WithCaFile("/path/to/cert.pem")))

 	// Use grpc.WithContextDialer to create a gRPC connection that will create
 	// a new Context every dial